-Training and Mentoring Consultants: The Writing Center offers its consultants a rigorous and ongoing education in the work of consulting with writers.
-In addition to taking a two-credit graduate course (co-taught by the WC Director and Assistant Director every fall), consultants regularly observe and are observed, participate in weekly small-group staff meetings, learn new ideas and practices for consulting, and participate in resource and program development, research, and assessment.
-Staff projects vary widely; in 2018-19, projects included developing a workshop series on English for Academic Purposes, assessing how PhD students understand the role of the individual consultation in their dissertation-writing, and researching the relationship of disability to writing center history, just to name a few.
-During a recent year, four consultants presented at the International Writing Centers Association conference in Atlanta, and 20 consultants-including seven undergraduates-presented at the Rocky Mountain Writing Centers Association conference in Denver.
+Consultant Education and Support: The Writing Center offers its consultants a rigorous and ongoing education in the work of teaching, tutoring, and learning writing.
+In addition to taking a two-credit graduate course (co-taught by the Writing Center Director and Assistant Director every fall), consultants regularly observe and are observed, participate in weekly small-group staff meetings, learn new ideas and practices for consulting, and participate in resource and program development, research, and assessment.
+Staff projects vary widely: in 2020-21, projects included developing a warm referral relationship with CAPE; successfully writing a grant proposal for a campus education initiative on language diversity; and conference presentations and short publications on topics ranging from self-care in online writing consultations to faculty perceptions of and barriers to code-meshing.
 Consultants benefit enormously from having faculty guidance and mentoring, working with individuals or small groups on a specific project across one or more quarters.